slexisvn/query_engine/docs/04-execution/38-window-functions.md

 # 38. Window functions and frames

-> After this chapter you will be able to say why `RANK` and `ROW_NUMBER` disagree, why a running `SUM` can jump by more than one row's worth, and how a window function survives running out of memory when its whole premise is that it needs every row at once.
+> After this chapter you will be able to distinguish positions, peer groups, and value ranges in a window frame, then follow their evaluation and spill path.

 ## The question